 How do I create a practice plan?

-Step 1: Select things to practice:
+Step 1: Select Skills or Songs to Practice

-Step 2: Decide the best way to log practice:
+Step 2: Decide How to Log Practice

-Step 3: Schedule practice plan times:
+Step 3: Schedule Practice Plan Days

 Join MusicTeacherNotes